Mitragyna Speciosa aka Kratom

-While it has been used in traditional and folk medicine for centuries, it is growing in popularity today as a homeopathic remedy.
+While mitragyna speciosa has been used in traditional and folk medicine for centuries, the kratom status quo is changing as it grows in popularity today as a homeopathic remedy.

-Although it has not been cleared for medicinal use by the FDA, many users treat it like an herbal supplement, and ascribe a wide range of applications to the various kratom strains available.
+Although the kratom status as a substance has not been cleared for medicinal use by the FDA, many users treat it like an herbal supplement, and ascribe a wide range of applications to the various kratom strains available.
 Kratom is often used homeopathically as a mild sedative, analgesic, and stimulant, depending on the color or strain.

 Different Types of Kratom Powder

-Depending on the strain, Kratom can act like a depressant or stimulant.
-Two compounds, mitragynine and 7-α-hydroxymitragynine, “interact with opioid receptors in the brain, producing sedation, pleasure, and decreased pain, especially when users consume large amounts of the plant,” according to the National Institute on Drug Abuse.
+Depending on the strain, kratom can act as a depressant or stimulant.
+Two compounds, mitragynine, and 7-α-hydroxymitragynine, “interact with opioid receptors in the brain, producing sedation, pleasure, and decreased pain, especially when users consume large amounts of the plant,” according to the National Institute on Drug Abuse.
 Mitragynine also acts as a stimulant, interacting with other receptors in the brain.

 The NIDA has noted that, in small doses, users have reported “increased energy, sociability, and alertness instead of sedation.”